Personal Loans

 When that happens, people look to personal loans to help them control their credit card debt, and they can be great tools for that.
 If you have really good credit, a 0% balance transfer credit card might be a better choice for consolidating and refinancing other debts.
 Still, a personal loan can also be a strong option.

-Still, it’s important to understand that people don’t only take out personal loans when they’re struggling.
+Remember, it’s important to understand that people don’t only take out personal loans when they’re struggling.
 Many use them when remodeling their home, starting a business, planning a wedding or vacation and making other big purchases.
-They do it because they feel comfortable about their financial situation to take on short-term debt.
-That’s likely the situation for millions of Americans today, and those folks will also help drive consumer demand for personal loans higher.
+They do it because they feel comfortable enough about their financial situation to take on short-term debt.
+Despite many economic headwinds, there’s no question that millions of Americans feel that way today, and those folks will also help drive consumer demand for personal loans higher.

 Sources